 In Our Communities

-We’ve been part of our local communities for nearly 100 years so we know that actively supporting and helping make a positive difference in our communities is a key part of our DNA.
-It helps create better outcomes for our clients, for our people and for New Zealand.
+Tompkins Wake has been part of our local communities for nearly 100 years, Actively supporting and helping make a positive difference in our communities is a key part of our DNA.
+It helps create positive change and better outcomes, building stronger communities and a more prosperous New Zealand.

 It’s a responsibility we take seriously.
 It’s something we’re proud of.
 And we do this in 3 key ways:

 - Being a great employer (Click here to learn more)